-It is possible that the giant number fluctuations, which is a feature of active systems \cite{vijay2007,sriram2003,sriramreview}, affects DH and $\tau_\alpha$ differently.
-In any case, our results expose the incompleteness of our understanding on how DH affects relaxation dynamics and the fundamental properties of DH in glassy systems in general.

-We have shown that four-point susceptibility that quantifies DH in a glassy system has a nontrivial behavior in an active glass.
-Considering glass transition as a critical phenomenon, activity-dependence of the exponents of the power-law behavior of both $\chi_4^P$ and $\xi_D$ posits a serious challenge in developing a microscopic theory for such a system.
-Yet, the active-IMCT does predict the nontrivial effects of activity on DH, which, the theory suggests, comes from an activity-specific term within the memory kernel, Eq. (\ref{sigmaterm}).
-To the best of our knowledge, exploration of the effect of GNF on the glassy dynamics is scant \cite{giavazzi2017}.
-Studying GNF in a dense glassy system may not be straightforward, however, the vestige of the effect should be there in the system.
-Due to its relevance in several biological systems, active glass is an exciting system to investigate this effect as an interesting future direction.
+At this point, one can argue that increasing DH with increasing activity is not very surprising as systems with different activities are completely different systems, so it is probably not appropriate to compare them.
+It is important to highlight in this context that if the effective temperature is simply temperature-like, which the relaxation dynamics seem to suggest, then one expects a monotonic relation between the peak of $\chi_4(t)$ and the relaxation time.
+Often in biological systems, one school of thought is to assume activity as another parameter and not distinct systems.
+Although, even in equilibrium glasses, Ref. \cite{smarajitPNAS2009} has shown that the same length scale may not control the finite-size effects of DH and relaxation time, although their monotonic relation survives.
+Is it specific to active glasses?
+Whether the monotonic behavior in equilibrium glass is a coincidence or manifestation of something more fundamental remains an important open question. }